constarg/Himitsu/README.md

 # Himitsu
 Himitsu is a terminal-based secure password manager that tries to help you remember your passwords and gives you the functionality to make strong passwords for your online services.
-The name Himitsu means "secret" in english and comes it's origin is from japanese.
+The name Himitsu means "secret" in english and it's origin comes from japanese.

 # Installation requirements
 The following packages must be installed.<br>